-We estimate that we will receive net proceeds of approximately US\$million from this offering, after deducting underwriting discountsand commissions and the estimated offering expenses payable by us, based on the initial offering price of US\$per ADS.
-Assuming that weconvert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the U.S. dollar against RMB, from a rate ofRMBto US\$1.00, the rate in effect as of December 31, 2019, to a rate of RMBto US\$1.00, will result in an increase ofRMBmillion in our net proceeds from this offering.
-Conversely, a 10% depreciation of the U.S. dollar against the RMB, from a rate ofRMBto US\$1.00, the rate in effect as of December 31, 2019, to a rate of RMBto US\$1.00, will result in a decrease ofRMBmillion in our net proceeds from this offering.conversely, a 10% depreciation of the U.S. dollar against the RMB, from a rate ofRMBto US\$1.00, the rate in effect as of December 31, 2019, to a rate of RMBto US\$1.00, will result in a decrease ofRMBmillion in our net proceeds from this offering.
+We estimate that we will receive net proceeds of approximately US\$392.0 million from this offering, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, assuming the underwriters do not exercise their option to purchase additional ADSs, based on the initial offering price of US\$17.00 per ADS, the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus.
+Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the U.S. dollar against RMB, from a rate of RMB6.9618 to US\$1.00, the rate in effect as of December 31, 2019, to a rate of RMB7.6580 to US\$1.00, will result in an increase of RMB6.9618 to US\$1.00, the rate in effect as of December 31, 2019, to a rate of RMB6.2656 to US\$1.00, will result in a decrease of RMB272.9 million in our net proceeds from this offering.